pytorch/pytorch.github.io/_posts/2022-12-05-efficient-large-scale-training-with-pytorch.md

 _Finally, each rank passes the summed gradients through the optimizer states and updates the weights to complete the mini-batch._

+With the model now distributed across the entire set of available GPUs, the logical question is how data moves through the model given this sharding of model parameters.

+This is accomplished by FSDP coordinating with all GPUs to effectively share (communicate) the respective parts of the model.
+The model is decomposed into FSDP units and parameters within each unit are flattened and then sharded across all GPUs.
+Within each FSDP unit, GPU’s are assigned interleaving ownership of individual model parameters.

+By interleaving, we mean the following - assuming 2 gpus with an id of 1 and 2, the FSDP unit ownership pattern would be [12121212],  rather than a contiguous chunk of [111222].

 During training, an `all_gather` is initiated and the locally owned model parameters within a FSDP unit are shared by the owner GPU with the other non-owners, when they need it, on a ‘just in time’ type basis.
 FSDP prefetches parameters to overlap `all_gather` communication with computation.

 When those requested parameters arrive, the GPU uses the delivered parameters, in combination with the parameters it already owns, to create a fully populated FSDP unit.
 Thus there is a moment where each GPU hits peak memory usage while holding a fully populated FSDP unit.